c0ded00d1e12/ecen224/_labs/image.md

   <figcaption style="text-align: center;">Images are stored as a one dimensional list.</figcaption>
 </figure>

 Within each pixel, the computer actually stores **three values for each pixel**: a red color, a blue color, and a green color.
 Different values of each color channels will provide different hues and shades of a pixel.
 If that isn't making too much sense, there is a wonderful visualization of how different color channels create different pixel colors [here](https://www.w3schools.com/colors/colors_picker.asp).
 Each color of a pixel is exactly 8 bits long (or one byte).
-Specifically in the BMP file, the values begin from the bottom left and fill up the row right to left and fill up the screen bottom to top.
+In BMP files, the pixels are typically stored bottom-up, starting in the bottom left corner, moving left to right.
+This is helpful to know when you debug your program.

 <figure class="image mx-auto" style="max-width: 600px">
   <img src="{% link assets/image/pixels.png %}">